ltfred/my_home/README.md

 ### my_home
-- A Renting House Information Website Base On Django
+- A renting house information website base on Django